xterm-x11/docs/docs/configure.md

 ## Additional resources

 Run `$ xrdb -help` or see the [xrdb](https://www.x.org/releases/X11R7.7/doc/man/man1/xrdb.1.xhtml) manpage for more `xrdb` options.

+**WARNING** Running some of the `xrdb` options interferes with dynamic loading of X resources by applications.

 **WARNING** If you decide to use `$ xrdb -remove`, be aware that it clears **(!)** *all* previously loaded X resources, including the X resources that were loaded at login.